rjhere/WM_Assessment/README.md

 # WM_Assessment
 The PPT file contains my responses to all the question.

-You can find the SQL queries in the Q1-4 folder alongwith supporting document
+The SQL queries for Questions 1 through 4 are in Q1-4

-The Python script for Q8 is in the folder names Q8
+The Python script for Q8 is in the folder named Q8